zamazan4ik/awesome-pgo/article/article.md

   - If you are a language/compiler designer - please consider integrating PGO into your language/compiler
   - If you are a project developer - please consider providing better PGO integration into your project if you care about the performance
   - If you are a maintainer - please consider enabling PGO in your packages
-  - If you are an OS package comittee member (like Fedora FESCO) - please consider general PGO movement across the whole package policy
+  - If you are an OS package committee member (like Fedora FESCO) - please consider general PGO movement across the whole package policy
   - If you have experience with PGO in production - please share your numbers/pains/experience with us!

 I want to finish with the call to the community.